alexeygrigorev/mlwiki.org/index.php/Column_Space.md

 ---
-title: "Column Space"
 layout: default
 permalink: /index.php/Column_Space
+tags:
+- linear-algebra
+title: Column Space
 ---

-# Column Space

 ## Column Space
 A column space $C(A)$ of a matrix $A$ is a subspace formed by columns of $A$
 - it's one of is one of the [Four Fundamental Subspaces](Four_Fundamental_Subspaces) of $A$